rakeshsuthar6322/trajectory_planner/readme.md

 ## Component Description

-The TrajectoryPlanner component is responsible for autonomously controlling a vehicle along a predefined path using Ackermann steering.
+The TrajectoryPlanner component is responsible for autonomously controlling a vehicle along a predefined path using Ackermann driving commands.
 It operates in real-time to process sensor inputs, evaluate the driving environment, and issue drive commands accordingly.

 ---